fireship-io/fireship.io/hugo/content/courses/angular/app-routing.md

 emoji: 🏠
 ---

-This video looks routing basics in Angular and the usage of the `routerLink` directive in templates.
+Learn routing basics in Angular and the usage of the `routerLink` directive in templates.

 ## Steps